 The College of Education and Human Development (CEHD) supports opportunities for students to expand academic horizons through global education experiences.
 Programs offered may last from one week to as long as a year.
-Participation in a global experience, either domestically or in another country, can have a profound impact on a student’s future.
-By studying away from campus, students have the opportunity to explore cultures and experience different worldviews.
+Studying away from campus, either domestically or in another country, can have a profound impact on a student’s future.
+On these trips, students have the opportunity to explore cultures and experience different worldviews.
 In today’s global marketplace, more and more employers are looking for students who possess the skills necessary to communicate and thrive in a diverse environment.

 The College of Education and Human Development supports CEHD students through program support funding.
 These are monies provided directly to the programs, thereby lessening the fees and other costs students might pay.
 This support ranges up to $500 per student for domestic trips; up to $1000 per student for international trips; and up to $2000 per student for faculty-led trips.

 CEHD offers many unique global opportunities designed specifically for students within the college.

 Students are not limited to these programs, but many of the courses offered will fit into specific degree plans within the different departments in CEHD.
 For additional study abroad opportunities, please contact the Study Abroad Programs Office.